• Skip to primary navigation

 Corporate Compliance Career Paths

 Graduate trainee programs have now started to include compliance in their training schedule.
 However, entry-level positions, such as analysts, are also open in most compliance monitoring departments.
-A typical path would be to start as a team leader or manager or senior/function manager and then move on to the executive and director roles.

-With the archaic regulations and laws in constant flux, regulation is here to stay as an overriding trend.
+With archaic regulations and laws in constant flux, regulation is here to stay as an overriding trend.
 As a result, the need for compliance expertise has never been more substantial and comes with a host of career opportunities that can start from entry-level and go up to the board.

 Salary Information for Compliance Experts by Degree Level